beezwax/markdown-compiler/doc/1-introduction.md

 It's important to note that compilers can't take any language as input, for example, with the techniques showed here, you cannot write an english-to-machine-code compiler.
 But for _simple_ languages, we can.
 Once we get into parsing we'll learn more about those kind of languages, for now, just know that every programming language you know can be an input language for a compiler.

 ## What we'll build
 To keep things simple, I decided to make a simple compiler which translates a tiny subset of markdown to HTML.
+Here's an example:

+    Markdown.to_html('_Foo_ **bar**') # => "<em>Foo<em> <strong>bar<strong>"

 For the implementation language, I've chosen Ruby, a language we love at Beezwax.
 Because Ruby's focus on readability and programmer happiness, I think it's a great choice for us, as we don't care much about speed and optimizations, we just want the concepts in the simplest possible way.

-You'll learn about tokenization, parsing and code-emitting.
+You'll learn about tokenization, parsing and code-generation.
 Because I'll talk about compilers, I won't get into things like interpreters or optimizations.
 I just want to give the reader a solid base, so they can get a taste of this whole subject, and pursue their own more specific interests if they happen to like it.

-Some of the things you might want to do afterwards are making your own programming language, Virtual Machine, template engine, scripting language, DSL, type checker, syntax checker, synax highlighter, smart code renaming, autocomplete...
+Some of the things you might want to do afterwards are making your own programming language, virtual machine, template engine, scripting language, DSL, type checker, syntax checker, synax highlighter, smart code renaming, autocomplete...
 The sky is the limit!